Enterprize application design

 Support insights

-Interviewed 4–5 team members and reviewed calls to identify pain points
+Interviewed 4 to 5 internal stakeholders across support and product, and reviewed recorded operator calls to identify recurring pain points

 Key findings